tiffaniechoi/tiffaniechoi.github.io/README.md

 # Tiffanie Choi — Personal Portfolio

 Hi!
 This is the source code for my personal portfolio site.
-I built it from scratch with vanilla HTML, CSS, and JavaScript — no frameworks, no build tools, just code.
+I built it from scratch with vanilla HTML, CSS, and JavaScript.
 **Live:** https://tiffaniechoi.github.io

 ---